andraugust/andraugust.github.io/index.md

 <p style="opacity:0.5">11/2018</p>

-This post follows my development of a dense ship segmenter for Kaggle's Ship Detection Challenge.
+This post documents my dense ship segmenter for Kaggle's Ship Detection Challenge.
 The basic pipeline consists of a ship/noship CNN followed by a Unet and some post-processing.

 ## [Exploring the First-Link Taxonomy of Wikipedia](wikilinks.html)

 <p style="opacity:0.5">04/2018</p>

-An interesting property of Wikipedia is that each page's first-link often goes to its immediate superset.
-For example, 'poker' first-links to 'card game' and 'card game' first-links to 'game', etc.  Where do all these first-links go?
+An interesting property of Wikipedia pages is that their first-links often goes to their immediate supersets.
+For example, _poker_ first-links to _card game_ and _card game_ first-links to _game_, etc.  Where do all these first-links go?
 And what does the first-link taxonomy of Wikipedia look like?

 ## [Satellite Image Classification on the fMoW Dataset](fmow.html)